Masks now required for CPS summer school students age 11 and younger

 Masks are also strongly encouraged for those 12 and older inside school buildings, according to a letter sent to parents Friday from Columbia Public Schools.
 Students will not need to wear a mask outdoors.

-The change in protocol comes as the number of cases among summer school students has increased, according to CPS spokeswoman Michelle Baumstark, who sent the notice to parents.
+The change in protocol comes as the number of cases among summer school students has increased, according to CPS spokesperson Michelle Baumstark, who sent the notice to parents.

 "The district consulted with health experts and medical professionals in our community, including the Columbia/Boone County Health Department," the letter read.
 "Taking action now supports a healthy and safe school experience for our scholars."